Investing in the Pain Points

 PwC says of the recent arrivals: “Many foreign businesses are seeking a foothold in the country, in hopes that they may profit in the same way that some companies did with the economic rise of other emerging Asian nations.
 Huge projects are under way in infrastructure and power, led by investment from Japan, China, and Singapore.” $30 billion in foreign investments came in from the U.S. alone.

-Nearly eight years on from Thein Sein’s reforms, Myanmar is starting to percolate, as this 2017 chart shows on GDP projections from World Economic Forum:
+Nearly eight years on from Thein Sein’s reforms, Myanmar is starting to percolate, as this 2018-2030 chart The 7% Club (Standard Chartered) shows:

-And although economic growth has slowed quite a bit from an eye-popping 8 percent in 2016, it’s still one of the fastest growing economies.estimates Myanmar’s economy will recover to 8 percent in FY2018-19.
+And although economic growth has slowed quite a bit from an eye-popping 8 percent in 2016, it’s still one of the fastest growing economies.

+Euromonitor adds that the country’s consumer class will double by 2020.
 McKinsey forecasts its GDP to nearly triple by 2030.
-Good news; it seems things are on an upswing.adds that the country’s consumer class will double by 2020.
+Good news; it seems things are on an upswing.

 Coca-Cola is there, but like everyone else, runs the gauntlet of frequent power outages and delivery routes where only twenty percent of the roads are paved.
 And if the glacial progress of construction on three massive Special Economic Zones, Thilawa, Kyaukphyu, and Dawei, gets into gear, Myanmar could leap ahead with exports and jobs for thousands.

-Although the massive infrastructure need (especially roads, bridges and power) is a whopping $300 billion, the rewards for investments are there aplenty. “, Myanmar ranks 25th in the world for arable land, and the country’s per capita water endowment is 10 times that of China and India.
+Although the massive infrastructure need (especially roads, bridges and power) is a whopping $300 billion, the rewards for investments are there aplenty.
+“Once the world’s leading rice exporter, Myanmar ranks 25th in the world for arable land, and the country’s per capita water endowment is 10 times that of China and India.

 “Myanmar boasts 90 percent of the world’s jade, as well as rubies, sapphires, gold, tin, zinc, magnesium, copper, nickel, and old-growth teak forests that provide a source of timber.
-Gas production, aided by the construction of new pipelines crisscrossing the country, is expected to double by 2019.”
+Gas production, aided by the construction of new pipelines crisscrossing the country, is expected to double.”

 60 million sleepwalkers